 Touch the Stones at Stonehenge

 It is only possible to touch the stones at Stonehenge if you are on one of the early morning or late evening “special access” or private access Stonehenge tours.
-These tours are before Stonehenge public opening hours or after it has closed and are more expensive than standard tours, but you will get a guide to escort you around the Stones and give you a concise history of Stonehenge as well as answer any questions you may have.
+These tours are before or after public opening hours and are more expensive than standard tours.
+However, you will have a guide escort you around the Stones and give you a concise history of Stonehenge as well as being on hand to answer any questions you may have.

-To take one of these inner circle tours, you must have pre-booked the tour as these dates are less than usual and are also often booked up early.
+To go on one of these inner circle tours, you must have pre-booked the tour as the tours run less than usual and are usually booked up early.
 You can find a selection of the best inner circle tours available below.

 How close can I get to the Stones on a regular tour to Stonehenge?